jolicode/castor/doc/08-notify.md

 ### Notify on exec

-You can use the `notify` argument to the `exec` function to display a notification when a command has been executed.
+You can use the `notify` argument of the `exec` function to display a notification when a command has been executed:

 ```php
 #[AsTask]